Shubhamdhainje/Swiggy-Food-Delivery-Sales-Analytics-Dashboard/README.md

 Column	Description

-State	Indian state where the order was placed
+State- Indian state where the order was placed

-City	City of the order
+City -	City of the order

-Order Date	Date of the transaction
+Order Date -	Date of the transaction

-Day	Day of the week (Mon–Sun)
+Day - 	Day of the week (Mon–Sun)

-Quarter	Financial quarter (Q1, Q2, Q3)
+Quarter	- Financial quarter (Q1, Q2, Q3)

-Week No	Week number (1–36)
+Week No	- Week number (1–36)

-Restaurant Name	Name of the restaurant
+Restaurant Name -	Name of the restaurant

-Location	Locality within the city
+Location -	Locality within the city

-Category	Food category / menu section
+Category -	Food category / menu section

-Dish Name	Specific dish ordered
+Dish Name -	Specific dish ordered

-Food Type	Veg or Non-Veg
+Food Type	- Veg or Non-Veg

-Price (INR)	Order value in Indian Rupees
+Price (INR) - Order value in Indian Rupees

-Rating	Customer rating for the order
+Rating	- Customer rating for the order

-Rating Count	Number of ratings received
+Rating Count -	Number of ratings received

 Coverage: